Remco1809/RUPS/README.md

 # RUPS
 In this github are all the files that where changed or made during the project RUPS

+Making_image_depth

+This file was used to make images with the Zed camera to test on Open3D.
+Sadly this did not work for some reson

 ReseachZedcam+realsenseImages:
-This file was used to make depth images with the Zed camera.
-These images where also tested with Open3D, sadly not getting any results.
-But this was mainly used to compare the differences between the depth images from the Intel realsense and the Zed camera.
+This file wasused to compare the differences between the depth images from the Intel realsense and the Zed camera.
 This to try and figure out the difference between the two and why one works with Open3D and the other one not

 For downloading Open3D please refer to the Open3D website: